Mbelenga/Mbelenga/README.md

 ✈️ Am also an aviation enthusiast.

 📬 Let's connect!
 I'm always open to interesting conversations, collaborations, and new opportunities.
-Feel free to reach out to me right here on GitHub or on [LinkedIn](https://www.linkedin.com/in/terrencembelenga/).
+Feel free to reach out to me right here on GitHub

 🚀 Let's build the future in tech🌍